caseit-tech-director/caseit-web-netlify/site/content/hiring/design-associate.md

 ---
 title: Design Associate
-description: short blurb about what this position about
+description: The Design Associate is experienced with the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
+lead: The Design Associate is experienced with the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
 position_type: associate
 position_available: 1
-lead: The Design Associate is experienced with the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
 netlify-cms-collection-ignore: false
 ---